 Mage Knight is a big game.
 When you first open the box, you’ll likely be overwhelmed by the sheer number of components, especially if you don’t have a lot of experience with such big games.
-While the original insert is decent, there are further benefits for organizing Mage Knight Ultimate Edition components.
+While the original insert is decent, there are further benefits to organizing Mage Knight Ultimate Edition components.

 What is Mage Knight?

-Mage Knight is a very complex board game, best experienced solo or in small player numbers.
-You play as a powerful wizard/warrior, traveling around a fantasy world, filled with monsters that need to be killed, settlements to interact with and your own agendas, like capturing cities.
+Mage Knight is a very complex board game, best-experienced solo or in small-player numbers.
+You play as a powerful wizard/warrior, traveling around a fantasy world, filled with monsters that need to be killed, settlements to interact with, and your own agendas, like capturing cities.

 By gameplay mechanics, it’s a deck-building game.
 You start with a basic deck (seven characters are available in the ultimate edition), which you improve during the game.
 Managing your deck is key, as most of your available actions (like movement and combat) come from it.
 You can also use your special skills and command units.

-Why should you bother with re-organizing components?
+Why should you bother with Organizing Mage Knight Ultimate Edition components?

-Second, slightly larger problem is that all the same tokens go in the same tray.
+Second, a slightly larger problem is that all the same tokens go in the same tray.
 Let me give you an example, so you see what I mean by that.

 There is a tray for skill tokens for all seven characters.
 All the tokens are in the same tray.
 You normally need only a couple of skill token sets.
 That means sorting them every time you need them and then also when putting them back together.
 They are very small and like to spill out inside the tray, making them very fiddly to handle.

 A similar situation is with enemy tokens and character marking shields.
 All crystals are mixed together in one tray.
 Even components from the base game and expansions are mixed together.
 Should you want to play only with action cards and enemies from the base game, you’ve got a lot of sorting to do.